Toolkit ShelfFind

 Views per hour7,111.1

-Use this for comparison, not as an official platform benchmark.
-Platform behavior, post age, niche, audience quality, and campaign goals can change the interpretation.
+Use this as a planning heuristic.
+Platform behavior, post age, niche, audience quality, content format, baseline accuracy, and campaign goals can change the interpretation.

 TikTok performance formulas